TristanWellman/obliviengine/README.md

 This should build the library that you can include in your project.

-Copy the lib (and dlls), shaders, and include folders to your project
+Copy the lib (and dlls), and include folders to your project

 ## Sample Cube